EthanEFung/bubble-datepicker/README.md

    }
    ```

+You can customize the appearance and behavior of the datepicker component by modifying its settings and styles.
 For more detailed usage and customization options, refer to the library's [documentation](https://github.com/ethanefung/bubble-datepicker).

-## Customization

-You can customize the appearance and behavior of the datepicker component by modifying its settings and styles.
-Refer to the library's documentation for a complete list of customization options.

 ## Examples